Yule Logs, Mince Pies and Mincemeat: Facts, Recipes and History

 Interestingly, modern recipes for large "Christmas Pies" containing all meat or meat and fruit are available today.
 It's therefore possible to enjoy these as people did in the past as well as enjoy the taste of mince pies.

-There are some interesting traditions associated with mince pies.
+There are some interesting traditions associated with making and eating mince pies.

 - When making mincemeat at home, the mixture must always be stirred in a clockwise direction.
 Stirring in an anticlockwise direction is said to bring bad luck during the upcoming year.

 - Cinnamon, nutmeg and cloves must be added to represent the three gifts of the Wise Men to the baby Jesus.

 - One mince pie should be eaten on each of the twelve days of Christmas to ensure good luck.
 The last should be eaten on January 6th, or Epiphany.

 - A wish should be made as the first pie is eaten.